elbb/bb-cplusplus/README.md

 This section describes the process of connecting to a remote gdb session via vscode.
 In order to make a remote gdb connection to the gdbserver running in the container you have to configure your launch.json.

+The gdb debugger itself, called gdb-multiarch, is availabe in a docker image elbb/bb-cplusplus-builder.
+A local installation of the gdb debugger is not neccessary on your host system.

+This buildblock provides a bash script, called gdb-multiarch.sh to handle the communication to the gdb debugger.

 An example launch.json (.vscode/launch.json) for application cplusplus_service could look like this.

 - name: hello-world-x86_64 (remote gdb)

-- program: ${workspaceRoot}/gen/cplusplus-service-x86_64-dev/cplusplus_service
+- program: /install/cplusplus_service<br>
+location of the binary file in the docker container

-- miDebuggerPath: "/usr/bin/gdb-multiarch"<br>
+- miDebuggerPath: "${workspaceFolder}/gdb-multiarch.sh"<br>
 location of the gdb-multiarch debugger of your host system

-- miDebuggerServerAddress: localhost:1234<br>
+- miDebuggerServerAddress: 172.20.0.1:1234<br>
-The Docker container starts a gdbserver at port 1234 and maps it to localhosts port 1234
+The Docker container starts a gdbserver at port 1234

 - sourceFileMap:
 The docker container mounts the C++ sources from  service to  /source in the container.